Linda M. LeMura: Honors and affiliations

-In addition to her role as college president, LeMura is involved in a number of local, national, and international education and civic organizations and has received numerous awards for her leadership and community engagement.

 LeMura is on the boards of the Council of Independent Colleges and Universities, the College of the Holy Cross, and the Board of Directors of the Association of Jesuit Colleges and Universities, where she serves on both the Executive Committee and the Mission and Identity Advisory Committee.
 She also serves on the Board of the International Association of Jesuit Universities, where she was a founding delegate, and the Association of Catholic Colleges and Universities.
-In 2021, she will become Chair of the NE10 Athletic Conference.

-LeMura is deeply committed to the growth and revitalization of Syracuse and the Central New York region.
-Local leadership includes service on the boards of the Regional Economic Development Council in Central New York, CenterState CEO, Syracuse 2020, and Syracuse Surge.
-LeMura previously served on the boards of Syracuse Symphony, the Everson Museum and the Syracuse International Film Festival.
-In 2017, she was named one of several key members of the transition team for newly-elected Syracuse Mayor Ben Walsh.